Crawron/Koel/readme.md

 ## Bugs

-- There's no /search lol
-- Unhandled stale media source links (hasn't been an issue yet, but just to note)
+- Unhandled stale media source links (_has_ been an issue now)
 - Crash in the middle of queuing a playlist leads to it queueing incompletely
 - Missing audio files' duration (direct file source) (_maybe_ won't fix)
 - Corrupted queue storage prevents startup
+- Weird behaviour when seeking from persistence

 ## Planned?

 - Retry system on play (and give up)
-- Leave when on StandBy for too long
+- Automatically leave when idled for too long
-- Better /now-playing
 - Proper error handling, instead of failing silently
 - /np and /q shorthands
-- Seeking
 - Distributed Queue (song requests evenly split between requesters in queue)
 - Live Player Message
 - Playlist saving